bonfus/muesr/docs/LiFePO4.rst

    :language: python

-The next step is setting the the definition of the magnetic order.
+The next step is the definition of the magnetic order.
 This can be done interactively during the script execution or programmatically.

 Let's discuss the former case first.
-The function :py:func:`~muesr.utilities.ms.mago_add` will prompt the input and let you specify the Fourier components and the propagation vector.
+The function :py:func:`~muesr.utilities.ms.mago_add` will let you specify the Fourier components and the propagation vector.

-Here we want to describe an anti-ferromagnetic order in which the iron moments lie along the :math:`y` axis and are
+We want to describe LiFePo anti-ferromagnetic order in which the iron moments, 4.19 :math:`\mu_{\mathrm{B}}` in magnitude, lie along the :math:`y` axis.
+We do this by defining a `ferromagnetic order` (propagation vector **k** = 0), with a basis of four moments.
+If you run the code the full output below allows you to recognize the input that you have to provide fromthe function prompts.
-4.19 :math:`\mu_{\mathrm{B}}` in magnitude.

 .. literalinclude:: ../examples/LiFePO4/run_example.py
    :lines: 43-61